-subordinated MREL expressed in terms of LRE)(°).
-However, the resolution authority may permit G-SIIs to count senior liabilities as eligible liability instruments against TLAC requirements up to an aggregate amount that does not exceed 3.5% of the TREA calculated in accordance with Article 92(3) and (4) CRR(1°).
+authority may, under certain conditions, permit G-SIIs to count senior liabilities as eligible liability instruments against TLAC requirements up to an aggregate amount that does not exceed 3.5% of the TREA calculated in accordance with Article 92(3) and (4) CRR(10).

-- Concurrently with the Pillar 1 subordinated MREL requirements detailed above, the Pillar 1 Banks' resolution authority must also ensure that the subordinated MREL resources of Pillar 1 Banks are equal to at least 8% of total liabilities and own funds (TLOF)(11).
-The resolution authority may reduce or increase this target level of minimum subordination for Pillar 1 Banks on a case by case basis and subject to conditions(12).
-When setting the subordinated component of the MREL ensuring the 8% TLOF target, the resolution authority shall count CET1 eligible for capital buffers towards the 8% target(13).
-Depending on the risk density of a Pillar 1 Bank, and its liability structure, application of the 8% TLOF minimum subordination requirement may represent a required quantity of subordinated MREL that is higher than the other Pillar 1 subordinated MREL requirements described in the paragraph above(14).
-For some Pillar 1 Banks (depending on risk density and liability structure) satisfying the leverage based Pillar 1 subordinated MREL requirements may simultaneously satisfy the 8% TLOF target. - A second group of banks (non Pillar 1 banks) will be subject to a subordination requirement only upon the decision of the resolution authority to avoid a breach of the NCWO principle, following a bank-specific assessment carried out as part of resolution planning(15). - The SRB has developed a valuation-based tool to quantify possible NCWO risk.
+- Concurrently with the Pillar 1 subordinated MREL requirements detailed above, a Pillar 1 Bank's resolution authority must also ensure that the subordinated MREL resources of a Pillar 1 Bank are equal to at least 8% of total liabilities and own funds (TLOF)(11).
+The resolution authority may reduce or increase this target level of minimum subordination for a Pillar 1 Bank on a case by case basis and subject to conditions(12).
+When setting the subordinated component of the MREL ensuring the 8% TLOF target, the resolution authority should count CET1 eligible for capital buffers towards the 8% target(13).
+Depending on the risk density of a Pillar 1 Bank, and its liability structure, the application of the 8% TLOF minimum subordination requirement may result in a quantity of subordinated MREL that is higher than the Pillar 1 Banks (depending on risk density and liability structure) satisfying the leverage based Pillar 1 subordinated MREL requirements may simultaneously satisfy the 8% TLOF target. - A second group of banks (non-Pillar 1 Banks) are subject to a subordination requirement upon the decision of the resolution authority to avoid a breach of the NCWO principle, following a bank-specific assessment carried out as part of resolution planning(15). - The SRB uses a valuation-based approach to quantify the possible NCWO risk.
 Assessing the need for subordination depends on projections of the size and distribution of losses for different classes of creditors under different strategies and conditions.
-The quantitative tool provides such projections by combining accounting and historical market data. - Internal MREL for non-resolution entities.
+The approach provides such projections by combining accounting and historical market data.
+Any assessment is bank-specific and will be based on the specific risks identified in resolution planning. - Internal MREL for non-resolution entities.
 The SRB will progressively expand the scope of non-resolution entities for which it will adopt internal MREL decisions.
 The SRB may waive subsidiary institutions qualifying as non-resolution entities from internal MREL, for example, where free transferability of funds is assured and, among other conditions, the respective subsidiary and its parent are established in the same Member State.
-The SRMR grants the SRB the possibility to permit the use of guarantees to meet the internal MREL within the Member State of the resolution entity; the paper defines criteria for granting such permission. - ▶ MREL for cooperative groups.
-The Banking Package introduces provisions specifically designed to tailor MREL requirements for cooperative networks(16), including a dedicated
+The SRMR enables the SRB to permit the use of guarantees to meet the internal MREL within the Member State of the resolution entity; this paper defines criteria for granting such permission. - MREL for cooperative groups.
+The Banking Package introduced provisions specifically designed to tailor MREL requirements for cooperative networks(16), including a dedicated definition of the term resolution group(17) that reflects the 'inverse' ownership structure typical for cooperative groups.
+Governance and loss-sharing arrangements between